USEPA/EPA_HD_CTI_BCA/docs/source/methodology.rst

 at the run ID prompt.
 This will send outputs to a 'test' folder in the project folder.
 Note that any run having run ID 'test' will overwrite all output files already in the test output folder, so use 'test' as a run ID with caution.

-The tool first reads inputs and input files, then calculates appropriate technology costs, operating costs and emission costs (if selected by the user).
+The tool first reads inputs and input files.
+The specific input files to use (i.e., their filenames) must be specified in the Input_Files.csv file in the "UserEntry.csv" column.
+The tool then calculates appropriate technology costs, operating costs and emission costs (if selected by the user).
 Once complete, these are brought together in a set of BCA (benefit-cost analysis) results with those results saved to a run folder within the outputs folder.

 Importantly, monetized values in the tool are treated as costs throughout.
 So a negative cost represents a savings.
 Also, for the most part, everything is treated in absolute terms.
 So absolute costs are calculated for each scenario/option/alternative and then deltas are calculated as costs in the action alternative